mosTavassoli/RunTogether-UX/M2/milestone2.md

 weaknesses : -
 <br />

-c) how well it achieves the identified goal/user need : It shows very well the user need a group/club for running and he does not have any training plan,and the application ask him his preferences for a week for giving him a specific plan for running.
+<b>c) how well it achieves the identified goal/user need :</b> It shows very well the user need a group/club for running and he does not have any training plan,and the application ask him his preferences for a week for giving him a specific plan for running.
 At the end of the story it shows he feels satisified and happy.

 <br />